LambdaTest/HyperExecute-Cucumber-Gh-actions-Demo/README.md

 <img height="100" alt="hyperexecute_logo" src="https://user-images.githubusercontent.com/1688653/159473714-384e60ba-d830-435e-a33f-730df3c3ebc6.png">

-HyperExecute is a smart test orchestration platform to run end-to-end Selenium tests at the fastest speed possible.
+HyperExecute is a smart just in time test orchestration platform to run end-to-end Selenium tests at the fastest speed possible.
 HyperExecute lets you achieve an accelerated time to market by providing a test infrastructure that offers optimal speed, test orchestration, and detailed execution logs.

 The overall experience helps teams test code and fix issues at a much faster pace.
 HyperExecute is configured using a YAML file.
 Instead of moving the Hub close to you, HyperExecute brings the test scripts close to the Hub!